progrium/go-extpoints/README.md

 }
 ```

 Now when we build and run the app, it shows `hello` as a subcommand.

 Certainly, the value of extension points becomes clearer with larger applications and more interesting interfaces.
 But just consider now that the component defined in `hello.go` *could* exist in another package in another repo.
 You'd just have to import it and rebuild to let it hook into our application.

-There are two fuller example applications in this repo to take a look at:
+There are two more in-deptch example applications in this repo to take a look at:

  * [tool](https://github.com/progrium/go-extpoints/tree/master/examples/tool) ([extpoints](http://godoc.org/github.com/progrium/go-extpoints/examples/tool/extpoints)), a more realistic CLI tool with subcommands and lifecycle hooks
  * [daemon](https://github.com/progrium/go-extpoints/tree/master/examples/daemon), ... doesn't exist yet